Urinary incontinence in dogs

 Depending on the cause of their incontinence, your dog will be treated in different ways.
-If it is a muscular issue, your vet may prescribe certain stimulants which induce better control of their urinary muscles.
+If it is a muscular issue, your veterinarian may prescribe certain stimulants that induce better control of their urinary muscles.
 These are efficient in 75% of cases.

-If your dog has an underlying urinary issue, your vet may suggest surgery to remove any stones in their system, prescribe antibiotics to treat infection, and help you choose a diet that can maintain good urinary health.
-The vet may also suggest lifestyle changes, such as encouraging your dog to be more active and therefore reducing the risk of further urinary problems.
+If your dog has an underlying urinary issue, your veterinarian may suggest surgery to remove any stones in their system, prescribe antibiotics to treat infection, and help you choose a diet that can maintain good urinary health.
+The veterinarian may also suggest lifestyle changes, such as encouraging your dog to be more active and therefore reducing the risk of further urinary problems.

-If there is a larger medical cause, your vet will look to treat that as a whole, rather than only the incontinence.
+If there is a larger medical cause, your veterinarian will look to treat that as a whole, rather than only the incontinence.

-If you see that your dog’s urination behavior has changed as they’ve aged, there’s no reason to think nothing can be done; make an appointment with your local vet who will be able to advise you on the best course of action.
+If you see your dog’s behavior around urinating has changed as they’ve aged, there’s no reason to think nothing can be done; make an appointment with your local veterinarian who will be able to advise you on the best course of action.